 Iceland’s top tourist attraction is the Golden Circle.
 The Golden Circle consists of the Gullfoss Waterfall, Geysir and Thingvellir National Park – all natural wonders and 1 UNESCO Site.
 But the amount of tourists vary as you can see in a trip in February and one in May.

 Iceland was already on my list since Denmark and Iceland have a shared history, but this trip just made me fall in love with Icelandic nature.
-Here’s why the Golden Circle is a must-see – also for a cultural traveller:
+Here’s why the Golden Circle is a must-see – also for a cultural traveller.

 First of all there is old Geysir.
 Although Geysir is almost inactive today, it did lend its name to hot springs all over the world.
-Apparently it could spout 170 m!
+Apparently, it could spout 170 m!
 It was the first geyser described in a printed source and the first known to modern Europeans.

-One geyser Strokkur is active and will spout water 30 m into the air.
+Another geyser Strokkur is active and will spout water 30 m into the air.
 It’s very fun and amusing to stand and wait the few minutes in between the eruptions.
 You might get wet, but you’ll probably be wet anyway from the weather.